ansible/ansible-runner/docs/python_interface.rst

 When the ``runner_mode`` is set to ``subprocess`` the :class:`Runner <ansible_runner.runner.Runner>` object uses a property :attr:`ansible_runner.runner.Runner.stderr` which will return an open file handle containing the ``stderr`` of the **Ansible** process.

+.. _runner.events:

 ``Runner.events``
 -----------------

 :attr:`ansible_runner.runner.Runner.events` is a ``generator`` that will return the :ref:`Playbook and Host Events<artifactevents>` as Python ``dict`` objects.

+Events are not held in memory or received over a queue; they are read from the per-event JSON files that **Ansible Runner** writes into the ``job_events`` subdirectory of the artifact directory.
+Each access of the property scans that directory, so the events are always sourced from disk in the order they were emitted from **Ansible**.

+Because it is a generator, keep the following in mind when using it:

+* **Accessing the property is cheap and returns immediately.** No work is done and no files are read until you begin iterating (for example, with a ``for`` loop or ``next()``).
+* **Iteration behavior depends on the current** ``status``.
+If the run is still ``running``, iteration acts as a *live tail*: new events are yielded as **Ansible** writes them, so you receive events incrementally rather than only after the process finishes.
+However, the generator will not be exhausted until the run leaves the ``running`` state, so fully consuming it (for example, with ``list(r.events)``) will block until the run completes.
+If the run has already finished, iteration simply reads all event files from disk and returns.
+* **The first iteration may block briefly at startup.** If you begin iterating before the ``job_events`` directory has been created, the generator polls for it for up to 60 seconds and raises :class:`AnsibleRunnerException <ansible_runner.exceptions.AnsibleRunnerException>` if it never appears.
+* **The generator is single-pass, and re-reads the disk each time.** Every access of ``r.events`` returns a fresh generator that rescans the directory.
+  Note that :attr:`ansible_runner.runner.Runner.stats` and :meth:`ansible_runner.runner.Runner.host_events` each iterate over ``r.events`` internally, so calling them triggers additional scans.
+If you need to inspect the events more than once, materialize them into a list first (for example, ``events = list(r.events)``) and reuse that list.

+When you want to process events as they happen without managing the generator yourself, consider passing an ``event_handler`` callback instead (see :ref:`Runner.event_handler` below), which is invoked for every event as it is received.

 ``Runner.stats``
 ----------------